Steven-Grevera/ENC4265/manual.md

 On most difficulties other then deluge, the best way to get rid of corruption entirely is to walk over to a skeleton’s remains.
 Flowers growing out of it will drain your corruption bar until it is entirely free.
 Making skeletons good to seek out in corridors with heavy amounts of swamp and rain.

-Get images of a swamp and rain descending on a player.
+**Will Get images of a swamp and rain descending on a player.
 Maybe even an image of the boss escape run level as well perhaps.
-As well as the actual bar.
+As well as the actual bar.**